aneevdavis/gettingandcleaningdata/Codebook.md

 4. From the file 'activity\_labels.txt', extract the lines and split using spaces to obtain the activity names and corresponding indices.

 5. Do the following for each of test and training:

-..a.
-From the file X\_<type>.txt / X\_<type>.txt:
+	1. From the file X\_<type>.txt / X\_<type>.txt:
-....1.
-Extract the lines
+    	1. Extract the lines
-....2.
-Trim the leading whitespace
+    	2. Trim the leading whitespace
-....3.
-Split each line by spaces to obtain the list of features for each observation ....4.
-Convert each such list into numeric values
+    	3. Split each line by spaces to obtain the list of features for each observation
+    	4. Convert each such list into numeric values

-..b.
-Convert the list obtained above into a dataframe, and then a tibble (see dplyr library)
+    2. Convert the list obtained above into a dataframe, and then a tibble (see dplyr library)

-..c.
-Select only the columns corresponding to requiredIndices.
+    3. Select only the columns corresponding to requiredIndices.

-..d.
-Read the lines of subject\_<type>.txt file into a numeric vector
+    4. Read the lines of subject\_<type>.txt file into a numeric vector

-..e.
-Read the lines of y\_<type>.txt file into a numeric vector and obtain the mapped activity names
+    5. Read the lines of y\_<type>.txt file into a numeric vector and obtain the mapped activity names

-..f.
-Set the column names of the dataset to those extracted in Step 1
+    6. Set the column names of the dataset to those extracted in Step 1

-..g.
-Add type ('train' or 'test'), activity and subject as columns in the data set.
+    7. Add type ('train' or 'test'), activity and subject as columns in the data set.

 6. Combine the 'train' and 'test' datasets to obtain a single dataset using rbind.